 Restaking on Solana: Jito, Solayer, and Fragmetric compared

-Restaking reuses staked SOL/LSTs to secure extra services (NCNs/AVSs) for more yield — and more risk.
-Here's the model and how Jito Restaking, Solayer, and Fragmetric differ.
+Restaking reuses staked SOL and LSTs to secure extra services (NCNs/AVSs) for more yield and more risk.
+How Jito, Solayer, and Fragmetric differ.

 The three players